scf4/PreTTI/README.md

 ## Next steps

 This project is currently in the exploratory phase.
 We welcome any and all feedback from the community and would love to discuss potential proposals with anyone interested in the project.
+Check out the [discussions](https://github.com/scf4/PreTTI/discussions) tab to get started.

 # Proposals